ElisaHu/flying_moon/README.md

 # flying_moon

-#This is a personal project made by Elisa Hu and Luna Liu.
+#This is a personal project made by **Elisa Hu & Luna Liu** .
 Flying to the moon is a mini GUI(Swing) game made with Java.
-The player controls the character with mouse.
+The player controls the character moving horixontally with mouse.
 When the character collide with a star, he will jump upwards.
 If he falls out of the screen, game is over.